- Home >

 Division: Bioscience (I-BIOME)

-Emergency Response to Chemical, Biologic, Radiation, Nuclear, and Explosive (CBRNE) Incidents
+Emergency Response to Chemical, Biological, Radiation, Nuclear, and Explosives (CBRNE) Incidents

 The goal of the project is to provide the student with an introduction to how the areas of study for STEM (Science, Technology, Engineering, and Mathematics) are associated and can be applied in theory and practice to the world of emergency response to Chemical, Biologic, Radiation, Nuclear, and Explosives (CBRNE) incidents.
 CBRNE materials can potentially be used as a type of weapon that have the ability to create both mass casualties as well as mass disruption of society.
 The mentors will provide both practical application, exercises, and experiments to help build the foundation for the student to understand the methods of mitigating a CBRNE incident.
 The foundation will incorporate analyzing the incident, planning the response, implementing the planned response, evaluating the progress, and incident termination.